April 19, 2024

 National Weekly Feeder Summary released on Friday of each week tracks the national prices by region for last week.

 Grain Futures.
-Corn prices closed the week with gains.
-There remains a lot of distance between now and next fall’s harvest.
-There has been some movement from corn to wheat in feedlot rations.
-Continued interaction between the two grains will increase the corn carryover and reduce the summer basis for corn.
-Corn basis offerings in Guymon, Oklahoma are at $1.20 — basis the May contract.
+Grain prices were lower.
+Some feedlots have put wheat into the ration and more will if the relationships change.
+Continued substitution of wheat for corn will increase the corn carryover and reduce the summer basis for corn.
+Corn basis offerings in Guymon, Oklahoma are at $1.35 — basis the May contract.

 CATTLE REPORT LIBRARY